This is one of the most stunning skyscrapers in the world because of its distinctive appearance.

 9. It was supposed to be higher upon completion

-There’s some sort of pride for developers when they are able to build the tallest building in the world.
+There’s some sort of pride for developers when they can build the tallest building in the world.
 In the 1920s, New York was the epicenter of the “Race to the Sky,” and in the new Millennia, this phenomenon has shifted towards Asia.

 During construction and before the roof was completed, an attempt was made to increase the height of the tower to 509.2 meters (1,671 feet), which would have made it taller than the tallest building in the world at that time, the Taipei 101.